Must-Read Magical Realism Books for Christmas

 Mae has spent every Christmas since her birth at the same snowy Utah cabin.
 Knowing it’s the last year they’ll spend at the cabin, feeling trapped in a job she hates, and having just made a big mistake in the romance department leaves her feeling totally hopeless.

-She makes a Christmas wish for clarity on what will make her truly happy, setting in motion a Groundhog Day-like experience of re-living the same day until she can finally get it right and connect with her true love.
+She makes a Christmas wish for clarity on what will make her truly happy, setting in motion a Groundhog Day-like experience of reliving the same day until she finally gets it right and connects with her true love.

 Book Summary